koendv/qt5-opengl-raspberrypi/README.md

 This completes the installation instructions.

-This software is free of charge, of course, but if you want to buy me a cup of tea I'd appreciate:
+If you like this, maybe you want to buy me a cup of tea:

 [![ko-fi](images/kofibutton.svg)](https://ko-fi.com/Q5Q03LPDQ)